 When you encounter synchronization problems, you can collect diagnostic data to troubleshoot the problems.

 Additional logs are created in the form of trace files.
 You can use a text editor to view the trace files.
-The location of the trace files are defined by the Trace.Path
+The location of the trace files is defined by the Trace.Path

 value, which is found in the DSYGdflt.properties

 file.
 The value in Trace.Path

 suffix.
 By default, this value is set to store the trace files in the <DSYPATH>\Server\logs

 directory, where <DSYPATH> is the directory where DB2

 ® is installed.
 You can change the default by editing the Trace.Path

 By default the location of the trace files are set to the <DSYPATH>\Server\logs